Have you ever doubted yourself and felt you are not good enough?

 Impostor syndrome was first identified in 1978 by psychologists Pauline Rose Clance and Suzanne Imes.
 In their finding and the paper they wrote, their theory was that only women were uniquely affected by impostor syndrome.

 However since then and with more research, studies have found that both men and women experience impostor feelings, and Clance published a later paper acknowledging that impostor syndrome is not limited to women.
 (She also created an impostor syndrome test.)
 Today, impostor syndrome can apply to anyone “who isn’t able to internalize and own their successes,” says psychologist Audrey Ervin.

 “Perfectionists” set extremely high standards for themselves and others, and even if they meet 99% of their goals, they’re going to feel like failures.
 Any small mistake will make them question their own competence.

 “Experts” feel the need to know to devour every piece of information on a subject before they start a project and constantly look for new certifications or training to improve their skills.
 They won’t apply for a job if they don’t meet all the criteria in the posting, and they might be hesitant to ask a question in class or speak up in a meeting at work because they’re afraid of looking stupid if they don’t already know the answer.

-“Independent people are also known as Soloists” feel they have to accomplish tasks on their own and are reluctant to ask for help.
-Asking for help gives the perception that you are in some way weak, that you cannot figure it out on your own.
+“Independent people, also known as Soloists” feel they have to accomplish tasks independently and are reluctant to ask for help.
+Asking for help gives the perception that you are in some way weak and that you cannot figure it out on your own.
 This then may make people think they are a fake or fraud which in turn makes them think less of you.

-People such as narcissists need to feel the need to succeed in all aspects of life regardless if it is at work, or as parents, or as partners.
+People such as narcissists need to feel the need to succeed in all aspects of life regardless if it is at work, as parents, or as partners.
 The feeling they need to be in constant full control can cause them to feel anxiety if their goals are not met which could lead them to be abusive and belittling just to regain some power.

 Learning abilities and Auto-Immune Disorders.